samuelrajgarikimukku/sql-data-warehouse-project/README.md

 ├── tests/                              # Test scripts and quality files │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository
+└── LICENSE                             # License information for the repository
-└── requirements.txt                    # Dependencies and requirements for the project
 ```